 Drain the cooked pasta and return it to the pot.
 Add the shrimp tomato cream sauce and 1/2 cup of the grated Parmesan cheese to the drained pasta in the pot and stir well.
 Return the pot to the stove and let it sit on low for five to ten minutes, stirring once or twice.
 The pasta will absorb some of the sauce and it will thicken a little.
 If it's too thick, add a couple tablespoons of cream or pasta water.

 Pour all into a large serving bowl and sprinkle with more cheese (and fresh basil, if you have it.)
 Put the rest of the Parmesan cheese on the table and let everyone serve themselves.
 As the pasta sits, it absorbs more sauce and keeps getting better and better.

 I prepared all my ingredients in the morning, and refrigerated them.
 That evening it took me fifteen minutes to make the entire dinner and get it to the table.
-I served my pasta with a salad kit (arugula pear with Gorgonzola dressing) and sliced sourdough Italian bread.
+I served my pasta out on the deck under the trees with a salad kit (arugula pear with Gorgonzola dressing) and sliced sourdough Italian bread.
 It doesn't get much easier than that.